moluwole/whatsapp_sender/README.md

 * Send message to a non-contact number
 * Load phone numbers from a list  (csv, db or text file) and send a broadcast message

+## Bugs
+Selenium still not working out of the box on docker.
+Still needs a little bit of tweaking